Loughborough Central railway station: Media

-Running shed
+Engine shed

-From a long fenced pathway alongside the northward line, the running shed can be viewed.
+From a long fenced pathway alongside the northward line, the engine shed can be viewed.
 This large 3-road building has to accommodate both residential and visiting motive power, as well as serving as a workshop.
 Unlike most other railways, it is possible to go inside and see "most" of the steam locomotives in various stages of completion.
 Only the third road is inaccessible to the general public.

 The current Loughborough Gap project will result in the shed being demolished, due to its position intercepting the line to Ruddington.
 The replacement is a 10-road from in Cumbria, which will be rebuilt brick-by-brick into an 8-road shed, which could have enough storage for 16 large tender engines.
 The brownfield site on which it will eventually be built, will include the shed itself (half of which will be converted into a workshop), a second carriage works, storage sidings and an education centre for school groups.